Description

 Geo-based routing (also called geolocation-based access control) uses the requester's IP address to determine their geographic location and serve different content or restrict access accordingly.
 Nginx and other reverse proxies implement this using GeoIP databases like MaxMind's GeoLite2, which map IP ranges to country codes.
 A simple Nginx config might use

-ExitNodes {is}in the Tor configuration, you instruct Tor to only build circuits that exit through nodes registered in Iceland.StrictNodes 1enforces this strictly rather than falling back to other nodes when Icelandic exits are unavailable.
-The failure mode matters: if no Icelandic exits are reachable, Tor refuses to build any circuit and your requests hang.
-Watch/var/log/tor/logfor messages likeNo usable exit relays foundorTried for 120 seconds to get a connection to [scrubbed]; that tells you to dropStrictNodes 1temporarily, retry later, or pick a country with more exit nodes.In real-world security, geo-blocking is widely used as a coarse access control layer but is considered a weak defense because it is trivially bypassed by VPNs, proxies, and Tor.
+ExitNodes {is}is an alternative that works the same way by routing your traffic through an Icelandic exit relay, though Iceland has fewer Tor exit nodes than larger countries, which can make circuit building slower.In real-world security, geo-blocking is widely used as a coarse access control layer but is considered a weak defense because it is trivially bypassed by VPNs, proxies, and Tor.
 It has legitimate uses for regulatory compliance (e.g., GDPR geo-restrictions) but should never be relied upon for security-critical access control.
 This challenge demonstrates exactly why IP-based geolocation is an unreliable trust signal.

-9050by default.
-When you use--proxy socks5h://localhost:9050, curl hands the entire connection (including DNS lookup) to the Tor daemon, which builds an onion-routed circuit and makes the request appear to come from your chosen exit node's IP.
-Verifying your exit IP first usingcheck.torproject.orgis good practice to confirm the configuration is working before attempting the bypass.This same technique applies in penetration testing scenarios where testers need to simulate traffic from specific geographic regions.
-Many bug bounty programs require testing from specific regions or networks, and Tor exit node selection provides a lightweight way to accomplish this.
-Note that Tor circuits can be slow, especially with the added constraint of only using exit nodes from a small country like Iceland.
+ipinfo.ioreturn a JSON response with your detected country code, so you can confirm the VPN or proxy is working correctly before hitting the challenge endpoint.This same technique applies in penetration testing scenarios where testers need to simulate traffic from specific geographic regions.
+Many bug bounty programs require testing from specific regions or networks, and a VPN or Tor exit node selection provides a way to accomplish this.
 See the networking tools guide for more on proxying and verification patterns.

 Flag